 6. Project budget

 Obviously, you need to put the cost somewhere.
-If you haven’t already downloaded my project budget tracker, you can do so here.
+If you haven’t already downloaded my project budget template for Excel, you can do so here.

 The file allows you plan estimated effort and cost and to track actual expenses on a monthly basis.